phpbb/quickinstall/README.md

 ## 💖 Credits
 The project is maintained by the phpBB Extensions Team.
 - Credits go to the phpBB team, especially the development team which created such a wonderful piece of software.
 - Originally created by Igor “igorw” Wiedler in the summer of 2007.
-- Mantained by Jari “tumba25” Kanerva from March 2010 to March 2015.
+- Maintained by Jari “tumba25” Kanerva from March 2010 to March 2015.
 - Thanks to the phpBB.com MOD team (especially Josh, aka “A_Jelly_Doughnut”) for AutoMOD.
 - Thanks to the beta testers!
 - Thanks to the phpBB community including phpBB.com, startrekguide.com and phpBBModders.net!